Skip to main content

 You can specify the columns of the table to be managed.

-Multiples columns in an object format can be listed in the columns parameter with each having the following supported parameters:
+List multiple columns in an object format in the columns parameter with each having the following supported parameters:

 Configuration KeyRequired/OptionalData Types and ValuesDescription